 To illustrate the dangers of lone working, here are two recent case studies which show just how important it is to have a robust safety system in place to protect all of your lone employees.

-Case study 1: South West Water
+Case study 1: Water Treatment Site

-In Spring 2017, it was deemed by the courts that South West Water had not provided adequate safety systems for lone workers.
+In Spring 2017, it was deemed by the courts that the Water Treatment Site had not provided adequate safety systems for lone workers.
 This related to a case in 2015 when a lone worker, an engineer, working for South West Water very sadly died when they fell into a water filtration tank.
 The accident was not discovered until over 90 minutes later when it was noticed that the engineer had not responded to a call.
 This is despite the fact that the lone worker in question had actually activated their lone worker safety alarm.
 No action was taken on the alarm itself: a significant failure in the implementation of this system.
-As this news article explains, it was found that South West Water had not provided adequate safety systems for that lone worker and they were as a result fined £1.8 million.
+As this news article explains, it was found that they had not provided adequate safety systems for that lone worker and they were as a result fined £1.8 million.
 In this case, if an alarm or real-time monitoring system had not only been in place but had been actually monitored in real time, managers could have been alerted to the accident instantly.